linode/apl-docs/docs/for-devs/get-started/lab-5.md

 ---

 :::info
-Prerequisite: For this lab, Harbor needs to be activated and the cluster needs to be configured with trusted certificates (like Let's Encrypt using production certificate).
+For this lab, Harbor needs to be activated and the cluster needs to be configured with trusted certificates (like Let's Encrypt using production certificate).
 :::

 ## Login to Harbor